XiaoxiaoSun0321/circular-clustering/README.md

 ## Features

-- Feature 1: Two versions have been provided to run in both Matlab and Python.
+- Feature 1: Codes to reproduce all original figures are provided.
-- Feature 2: Beginner Friendly.
-Examples in both enviroment have been provided (see [Matlab example](matlab/example.mlx) and [Python example](python/gmfp_example.ipynb) for details).
+- Feature 2: Corresponding codes of all evaluated algorithms are provided. (see [Matlab example](matlab/example.mlx) and [Python example](python/gmfp_example.ipynb) for details).
+- Feature 3: Two example datasets are provided.

-## Example Data
+## Example
+- Besides the syntheic

 ## License